 It is assumed that time is of the essence in each Riese hearing.
-The physician or treating facility must deliver or fax the required documents in order to calendar a hearing.
+The physician, certified nurse practitioner or treating facility must deliver or fax the required documents in order to calendar a hearing.
 The Office of the Counselor in Mental Health will calendar all hearings upon receipt and filing of the requisite forms.
 Whenever possible, the hearing will be set within two court days.
-The physician or treating facility must notify the Office of the Counselor in Mental Health of the need for an interpreter when one is needed at the hearing.
-(Adopted 7/1/2006)
+The physician, certified nurse practitioner or treating facility must notify the Office of the Counselor in Mental Health of the need for an interpreter when one is needed at the hearing.
+(Adopted 7/1/2006; Rev. 1/1/2024)